Euthanasia

 Pithing

-Mode of action = concussion and trauma to the cerebral hemisphere and brainstem
+Mode of action is concussion and trauma to the cerebral hemisphere and brainstem

 Advantages